skip to content

 • It is particularly necessary to provide software usage instructions and relevant background information when your data are in uncommon formats that derive from specialist software.
 Relevant information to include are the software version or equipment used to generate the data and any details of alternative software options that allow free access to the data.

-13. Have you selected the right licence for your dataset?
+13. Have you selected the right licence for your research output?

 Creative Commons licences are most commonly used for data.
 We recommend a CC BY licence for data.
 Other options are available for data and software/code.
 This licence selector tool can help you choose.